Clinical Research Lab Setup

 • Target Market: Hospitals, pharma/biotech companies, academic institutions, CROs.

-• Competitive Analysis: Assess local and regional competitors, their services, and pricing.
+• Competitive Analysis: Evaluate local competitors and regional competitors, their services and prices.

 • Regulatory Landscape: Understand licensing, accreditation, and compliance requirements (e.g., NABL, CAP, CLIA, ISO 15189).